actuallymoonchild/ict1002/README.md

 Analyze the topics within each emotion categorizes using topic modeling or detection.

-Libraries Used (For Now):
+Libraries Used:

 re
-numpy
 pandas
-pprint
+nltk
+string
+spacy
 gensim
-spacy
-warnings
-pyldavis
 matplotlib
-nltk
 wordcloud

-CSV files in this repo are just samples till Kaho gives me actual samples
+pyldavis